——— F ———

 flanger – an effects processor used to created the flanging effect.

-flanging – (1) An effect created by combining an audio signal with a version of itself that has a varying delay resulting in a comb filter effect that produces a swishing sound.
-The effect is similar to phasing, except with phasing the signal is first passed through an all-pass filter, so that the phase differences of the resulting signal depends on the input signal frequency, resulting in peaks and troughs that are not harmonically related.
+flanging – (1) An effect created by combining an audio signal with a version of itself that has a varying delay of about 1 to 5 msec that is modulated by a LFO (low-frequency oscillator) to vary the amount of delay.
+This process results in a comb filter effect that produces a swishing sound.
+The frequency is adjusted to set the rate at which the LFO sweeps through the change in delay.
+The effect is similar to chorusing and phasing.
+Chorusing uses a longer delay of about 15 to 30 msec, which produces nice tonal variations that simulate a group of singers like a chorus.
+With phasing the signal is first passed through an all-pass filter, so that the phase differences of the resulting signal depends on the input signal frequency, resulting in peaks and troughs that are not harmonically related.
 With flanging, the phase shift is uniform across the entire spectrum which results in a comb filter with peaks and troughs that are harmonically related.
 (2) A hollow, swishing sound created using the flanging effect.
 Named for the original technique in which one tape machine was slowed by a thumb on the tape reel flange while mixing it with the original signal from a second tape machine, creating the swooshing effect.
 See also zero-point flanging and additive flanging.

 flanking – the transmission of sound around, over, under, or through the partition or barrier separating two spaces.
 Examples of flanking in buildings include ductwork, piping, electrical conduits, and electrical boxes.
 Also called flanking transmission.